pdubz-sudo/event-statistics-REST-API/README.md

     python stas_API.py

-To return the results you just have to open a web browser (preferably Chrome) and write one of the following in the address bar:
+Requests will return the generated data to the following endpoints:

 http://127.0.0.1:5000/statistics